hernanmd/FixedDecimal/README.md

 # FixedDecimal
-Representation of precise decimals in Pharo Smalltalk
+Representation of precise decimals in Pharo Smalltalk.

 # Installation